ssbandjl/go-for-it/db/postgresql/backupAndRestore/README.md

 连接信息

 To specify which database server pg_dump should contact, use the command line options `-h host` and `-p port`.
 The default host is the local host or whatever your `PGHOST` environment variable specifies 默认从环境变量中获取主机.
 Similarly, the default port is indicated by the `PGPORT` environment variable or, failing that, by the compiled-in default.
-(Conveniently, the server will normally have the same compiled-in default.)
+(Conveniently, the server will normally have the same compiled-in default.) `PGPASSWORD`

 Like any other PostgreSQL client application, pg_dump will by default connect with the database user name that is equal to the current operating system user name 默认操作与用户名相同的数据库名.
 To override this, either specify the `-U` option or set the environment variable `PGUSER`.
 Remember that pg_dump connections are subject to the normal client authentication mechanisms (which are described in [Chapter 19](https://www.postgresql.org/docs/9.1/client-authentication.html)).